olehkazban/js-eng-init/bootcamp/tools-for-collaboration-1.md

 ##Share your work

-You have to do all tasks/quizes in cources above.
+You have to do all tasks/quizzes in courses above.
 As output you have to provide links to your repositories

 > Hint: Add links to your worklog